-Carbon Dioxide Equivalent (CO2e or CO2eq) means the standard metric measure used by [the UN’s Intergovernmental Panel on Climate Change (IPCC)] to compare the emissions from various Greenhouse Gases (GHGs) on the basis of their global warming potential over a specified timescale [Drafting note: See also TCLP Glossary: Carbon Dioxide Equivalent].
-It allows a Carbon Footprint that consists of different GHGs as a single number.
+Carbon Dioxide Equivalent (CO2e or CO2eq) means the standard metric measure to compare the global warming potential of various GHGs over a specified timescale [Drafting note: See also TCLP Glossary: Carbon Dioxide Equivalent].
+It allows a Carbon Footprint consisting of different GHGs to be expressed as a single number.

-Carbon Footprint means the total annual GHG Emissions relating to the [Supplier]’s business, expressed as a Carbon Dioxide Equivalent (CO2e).
+Carbon Footprint means the total annual GHG Emissions relating to the [Supplier]’s business, expressed as a CO2e.
+[Drafting note: See TCLP Glossary: Carbon Footprint.]